 Abstract We provide a quality evaluation of KB+Text search, a deep integration of knowledge base search and standard full-text search.
 A knowledge base (KB) is a set of subject-predicate-object triples with a common naming scheme.
 The standard query language is SPARQL, where queries are essentially lists of triples with variables.
 KB+Text extends this search by a special occurs-with predicate, which can be used to express the co-occurrence of words in the text with mentions of entities from the knowledge base.
-Both pure KB search and standard full-text search are included as special cases.
+Both pure KB-search and standard full-text search are included as special cases.

 We evaluate the result quality of KB+Text search on three different query sets.
-The corpus is the full version of the English Wikipedia (2.4 billion word occurrences) combined with the YAGO knowledge base (26 million triples).
+The corpus is the the full version of the English Wikipedia (40 GB XML dump) combined with the YAGO knowledge base (26 million triples).
 We provide a web application to reproduce our evaluation, which is accessible via http: //ad.informatik.uni-freiburg.de/publications.

-Keywords Knowledge Bases $\cdot$ Semantic Search $\cdot$ KB+Text Search $\cdot$ Quality Evaluation
+Keywords Knowledge Bases · Semantic Search · KB+Text Search · Quality Evaluation